lorenzo-stoakes/linux-mm-notes/phys_alloc.md

 ## Zone assignment

-The [__alloc_pages_nodemask()][__alloc_pages_nodemask] allocation algorithm (discussed in more detail below) is the function which performs all physical memory allocations.
-It attempts to use the 'highest' zone specified by the Get Free Pages (GFP) flags (which specify how an allocation should be performed, usually all zones are game).
+When performing allocations we attempt to use the 'highest' zone specified by the Get Free Pages (GFP) flags (which specify how an allocation should be performed, usually all zones are game).

 By 'highest' this is in reference to the value of the zone enums, which range in ascending order from the smaller lower memory regions (e.g. `ZONE_DMA`,